 Grandpa would then sigh, get up and walk heavily through the house and shut the door again.
 The first few times this happened, the kids were scared to death and screamed most of the night.
 But after a while, it became commonplace and they got to where they would get up and re-bolt the door themselves, saving Grandpa the effort.
 Sometimes it happened several times a night, sometimes just once.
 Very few nights went by without it happening.

 I don't remember hearing how it came to be that they moved from the place.
 These happenings were in the mid 1930's because dad (George Sr.), was only a toddler.
 The story as I've just recounted has been told by him all my life.

 My cousin, Bill Cavaness was in the house in the late 60's or early 70's.
-He had heard that it was to be demolished, and knowing something of the history wanted to take a last look at it before it was torn down.
+Upon learning it was to be demolished, and knowing something of the history wanted to take a last look at it before it was torn down.
 When he took a peek into the attic, he saw what looked to be an old violin case.
 He retrieved it and later learned it belonged to my Grandpa Cavaness.
 I now own that violin, but happily report that no haints came with it!